DBGConline/DBGC_distance-based_group_contribution/TrainingTestPrediction/ReadMe.txt

 group contribution algorithm and for practical prediction.

 Firstly, the file ANN_therm_group_oneHiddenLayer.m is used to train and test the network.
 Then the trained network will be saved for further prediction.
-In the pratical prediction, the user can use DBGCUseTrainedANN.m, the trained network, and the group contribution vector generated through the code in DatabaseGenerator to calculate the standard enthalpy of formation.
+In the practical prediction, the user can use DBGCUseTrainedANN.m, the trained network, and the group contribution vector generated through the code in DatabaseGenerator to calculate the standard enthalpy of formation.